rstudio/team-admin.rstudio.com/docs/rstudio-server-pro/install-rsp.md

 ### Pre-requirements

-To install RStudio Server Pro you need:
+To install RStudio Workbench you need:

 * **Root privileges** for installing and running
 * Access to the **R programming language** (we recommend [installing from pre-compiled binaries](https://docs.rstudio.com/resources/install-r/))